-The Katoomba Ecosystem Services Incubator was created to address the supply side of the current disconnect in ecosystem service markets, with early emphasis on carbon markets.
-By providing targeted technical, financial and business management support to promising projects with potential for long-term financial viability, the Incubator contributes to catalyzing the nascent ecosystem service market.
-Latin America is the initial regional focus of Incubator investments given its leading role in ecosystem market and project innovation.
+The Katoomba Ecosystem Services Incubator was created to address the supply side of the current disconnect in ecosystem service markets.
+By providing targeted technical, financial and business management support to promising projects with potential for long-term financial viability, the Incubator contributes to catalyzing the nascent ecosystem service markets and bringing benefits to small-scale producers.
+Latin America is the initial regional focus of Incubator investments given its leading role in ecosystem market and project innovation, and expansion to Uganda and east and southern Africa has begun.

-The Incubator strategically invests in the project development phase enabling projects to get to the point where they can effectively engage private investors or buyers on solid footing to increase opportunities for equitable outcomes.
+The Incubator strategically invests in the project development phase enabling projects to more effectively engage private investors or buyers on solid footing to increase opportunities for equitable outcomes.
 Though there are notable brokers and investment funds developing carbon projects (an estimated \$11 billion in private and public carbon funds worldwide), few are focused on maximizing conservation and community benefits.
-And very limited investment is available for moving projects efficiently through the design and development process to get from promising potential to a marketable commodity.
+And very limited investment is available for moving projects efficiently through the design and development process to go from promising potential to a marketable commodity.